 5 Tips for Maintaining Your Fireplace or Wood Stove

 Not to worry if this sounds like you.
 We’ve got you covered!
 Be sure to check the annual professional inspection and cleaning off the list.
 (Please and thank you!)
 Now let’s keep things running smoothly all season long with our simple checklist.

 Take a good look before you start a fire, every single time.
-The chimney flue and stove pipe should be clean and free of obstructions.
+The chimney flue should be clean and free of obstructions.
 Once your fire is burning, stay close by and observant.
 Chimney fires make loud cracking or popping noises and produce dense smoke from the flue.
 These signs can go undetected if you are not paying attention.

 Dry, seasoned wood has had a long period of time for the moisture from the tree’s cells and sap to have evaporated from the wood.
 Green firewood or freshly chopped wood contains about 50% water.
 To properly season wood, it should be stacked in a dry location for over a year to reduce the moisture content below 20% ideally.

 5. Know when to hire a professional.